leonp/thisdaysportion/_drafts/2021-07-03-advertising-nicely.md

 I place ads on Facebook.

-There you have it, the unexpurgated truth, my dark places revealed.
-My name is Leon and it was very nice knowing you.
+There you have it.
+The unexpurgated truth.
+My dark places revealed.

 I work in marketing.
 What did you expect?
-I will add that Facebook _works_, better than Google search ads and a _lot_ better than LinkedIn ads.
+I will add that Facebook ads _work_, better than Google search ads and a _lot_ better than LinkedIn ads.
 They’re cheap and measurable, unlike, say, press or bus ads.
 I’ll also add I’m marketing a library service – not sugary drinks, libidinous concoctions, bitcoin or neo-Nazism.
 And I’m also balancing my evil self by extricating us from Google Analytics.

 OK.